xet7/TSC/README.md

 * The `bison` program.
 * OpenGL.
 * GLEW OpenGL wrangler extension library.
-* CEGUI 0.7.9.
-CEGUI >= 0.8 is not supported yet, but is being worked on in a separate branch.
 * GNU Gettext.
 * The DevIL library.
 On Windows (see below), you will need FreeImage instead.
 * The LibPNG library.